Audiobooks, Skype Lessons, and Homestays

 These tell us the story of the protagonist in different situations in the form of dialogs.
 It gives you a real feel of how one should speak French in their daily lives and lets us learn as we listen.
 These are quite extensive – a typical book contains over 8 hours of audio and a 180+ page PDF.

-There are six different levels here which progress in difficulty.
+There are six different levels here that progress in difficulty.

 Then you also have a few different Verb Drills books.